Usability + Accessible = Love (for Verdana)

 On Brand

 Focusing on the end users, ALL users, in our work is the paramount priority for us.
-It is irresponsible for us, and I would argue any company, not to choose a widely regarded font for accessibility.
+It is irresponsible for us, or any company, not to choose a widely regarded font for accessibility.
 Having said that, accessible is not synonymous with boring.
 The trick is finding the creativity within the structures and that is what makes it fun.

 At the end of our conversation where we decided on our font, our expensive external branding team was, if not convinced entirely, more on board and excited for that challenge to work with Verdana.

 So, what say you, dear reader.
 Like with so many things in the digital accessibility world, there is room for discussion and debate.
-I know from hours of research that many articles have been written about fonts and even the strong feelings Verdana provokes.
-I for one welcome an ongoing conversation.
+We know from hours of research that many articles have been written about fonts and even the strong feelings Verdana provokes and we welcome an ongoing conversation.

 Let’s let the great font debate rage on!